Final Fight 3: Reception

-In 2018, Complex rated the game #58 in their The Best Super Nintendo Games of All Time writing: "The third and final game in the Final Fight trilogy is the best out of the litter.
-And oh, yeah, Guy returned.
-So you know it was going down."
-In 2023, Time Extension included the game on their top 25 "Best Beat 'Em Ups of All Time" list.
-They called it the best game in the series.
+In 2018, Complex included the game on their best Super Nintendo games of all time list, writing that "The third and final game in the Final Fight trilogy is the best out of the litter".
+In 2023, Time Extension included the game on their best beat 'em ups of all time list, calling it the best in the Final Fight series.